programminghistorian/ph-submissions/lessons/creating-mobile-augmented-reality-experiences-in-unity.md

 For this next step of the UI design, you will need to modify Vuforia's "Default Trackable Event Handler" so that your "Finder" game object disappears from the user's view once the Image Target has been found by the application.

 Go to the search bar within your project Hierarchy panel and search for "DefaultTrackableEventHandler" C# script.
 Double-click to open in Unity's Monodevelop.
-To create a public game object to store the "Finder" game object you just created, navigate to the section of the script labelled "#region PRIVATE_MEMBER_VARIABLES" and add the following script before the closing brace.
+To create a public game object to store the "Finder" game object you just created, navigate to the section of the script labelled "#region PRIVATE_MEMBER_VARIABLES" (or "#region PROTECTED_MEMBER_VARIABLES") and add the following script within this region.
 Save your changes:

 <!--not javascript but markdown doesn't appear to have highlighting enabled for C#-->